Characters: Neon Genesis Evangelion NERV Staff

 - Badass Beard

-- Body Horror: He has fused the embryonic, and still living Adam to the palm of his right hand.
-And it seems to be growing...
+- In the anime, he has fused the embryonic, and still living Adam to the palm of his right hand...and it seems to be growing...

 - Byronic Hero